OAA, LEED AP, Associate

 Educated at Carleton University, Bachelor of Architecture (1991) and McGill University, Master of Architecture in History and Theory (1995).

-Brent was the project architect for the Canadian Museum of Nature* in Ottawa, a joint venture of Padolsky, Kuwabara, Gagnon Joint Venture Architects.
-This project involved the revitalization and expansion of the heritage Victoria Memorial Museum Building (1912).
-He participated in extensive stakeholder and user group consultations and presentations.
+Wagler was project architect for the Canadian Museum of Nature*, in Ottawa, a joint venture of Padolsky, Kuwabara, Gagnon Joint Venture Architects.
+This project involved the revitalization and expansion of the heritage Victoria Memorial Museum Building.
+Currently, he is the associate-in-charge of the Bay Adelaide Centre East Tower*, a 47-storey, LEED Gold designed office tower in Toronto’s Financial District.

 In 2011, Wagler was named an Associate of KPMB.